 (B) Alternate delegates may be seated in the permanent absence of regular delegates upon the presentation of proper credentials.

 ARTICLE VII - ELECTION OF OFFICERS

-SEC.
-4: Prepared ballots will be furnished for election to be held on Wednesday afternoon from 1:00 p.m. to 2:30 p.m., or until all eligible ballots have been cast.
-All voting delegates must be in line before 2:00 pm.
+Prepared ballots will be furnished for election to be held from 11:30 AM to 1:00 PM on Wednesday and that all delegates must be in line before 12:30 PM to vote.
 If all ballots have been cast in less than one hour the elections shall be declared closed.
 A voting system will be used that is similar to the democratic process used within our communities.
 If there is only one candidate for an office, the assembly shall direct the Secretary to cast a single ballot for the nominee.
 The officers shall be elected in the following order: President, Secretary, Treasurer, Legislative Aide /Editor and District Coordinators.
 A plurality vote shall decide the election.
 In the event of a tie, there will be a run off vote.

 PART FOUR - ELECTION RULES

 (A) The nominating speakers shall be allowed two minutes and no seconding speeches for nominations shall be allowed.

 (B) A prepared ballot will be furnished for elections, to be held on Wednesday afternoon from 11:30 am. to 1:00 p.m. or until all eligible ballots have been cast.
 No business will be conducted during elections

 (C) No write-in votes will be allowed on the prepared ballot.